 The managers wanted to see a CRM in the backend that would allow them to see the flow of products and users and to manage the support workers and content creators.

 The content creators wanted to have a CRM in the backend that allowed them to edit, create and update articles and products.

 The sales team wanted to have a map system that would allow users to find a product based on location.

-When we put all three together we could see an overlap of two different CRM systems and a product completely overlooked by the other teams.
+When we put all three together we could see an conflict of understanding.
+Two different CRM systems and a product completely overlooked by the other teams, with overlapping cards.

 Mapping your story helps you find holes in your thinking.